Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 **Q.1.a.** What factors contributed to the reduction of deaths due to pneumonia and tuberculosis from 1900s-2000s?
 (2-3 bullet points)

-Thinking back to the case study on the production Artemisinin,
+Thinking back to the case study on the production of Artemisinin from Wednesday,

 **Q.1.b.** What were some of the major lessons from this case study?
 (2-3 bullet points)

 ## (Q2) Fantastic Voyage  (35 Points)

 In the near future, you and your team are planning to remove an inoperable tumor from the brain of an important scientist.
-You conclude that the only way that tumor can be destroyed is to remove it from the inside of the patient's own body.
+You conclude that the only way that the tumor can be destroyed is to remove it from the inside of the patient's own body.
 You imagine a submarine that can be shrunk and will carry the team of experts and doctors.
 Sadly, however, no shrink ray exists in this future ([Fantastic Voyage](https://www.imdb.com/title/tt0060397/)).

 Instead, you can begin to engineer living matter, microbes or patient's cells, that are already small.